-The project entails a sustained exploration of their, research and practice.
+The project entails a sustained exploration of theory, research and practice.
 Students will be expected to reflect upon their learning throughout the degree to link theoretical and research ideas to existing practical contexts.
 Each project will be designed by the individual student in consultation with the faculty member.
-Normally the project seminar course will be taken toward the end of the degree.
-Note: This course may not count for credit towards the MA(PR).
+Note: This course may not count for credit towards the MA(Communication).